Poorvanshi1375/TerminalGames/README.md

 # TerminalGames
-i ahve developed a terminal based some games in c++ language.
+i have developed a terminal based some games in c++ language.